dobemad/MPK249/README.md

 ## Running the GUI in python

-Place this 3 files in the same directory
+Place these 3 files in the same directory

 mpk249_gui.py